Reece City, Alabama

 Reece City is a town in Etowah County, Alabama, United States.
 It was incorporated in May 1956.
 It is part of the Gadsden Metropolitan Statistical Area.
 At the 2020 census, the population was 615.

 Geography

-Reece City is located in central Etowah County at (34.074446, -86.030630).
+Reece City is located in central Etowah County.
 It is in the valley of Little Wills Creek, bordered by Big Ridge to the west and Lookout Mountain to the east.
 U.S. Route 11 passes through the center of the town, running up the valley, and Interstate 59 runs parallel to US 11 along the east side of the town, with access from Exit 188.
 Alabama State Route 211 intersects US 11 and I-59, and leads south across Lookout Mountain 6 mi to Gadsden, the county seat.
 Via I-59 it is 33 mi northeast to Fort Payne and 63 mi southwest to Birmingham.

 According to the U.S. Census Bureau, Reece City has a total area of 9.2 km2, all land.